 In the team events the team time is the aggregate of the 3 fastest team members individual event times for the same station or district.

-The Team Captain will pick up the bag with all timing chips and race numbers inside, they will confirm at this point that the contents are correct.
+The Team Captain will pick up the bag with all timing chips and race numbers at registration on the Friday night before the event (22 May).
+They will confirm at this point that the contents are correct.

 Competitors in the Firefighter Sky Tower Stair Challenge must check in one hour prior to the start of the event.

 General race rules & behaviour

 For Health & Safety reasons this is a zero tolerance alcohol event.
 As from 2019 all competitors will be required to undertake a breathalyzer test in the muster area prior to the start.
 Any competitor that fails this test will be removed from the event.
 At the request of the competitor they may repeat the test later in the day and at the discretion of the organisers may be able to run in a later squad if they return a zero reading by that time.